Evidlo/prelim/main.typ

   // FIXME - extra physics
   // , but @appendix_extra_physics describes the procedure for implementing these terms with the raytracer in @raytracer.

-    A tenuous distribution of hydrogen throughout the solar system, known as #gls("IPH"), also contributes to the radiance detected by the spacecraft.
-Estimation of #gls("IPH") is an involved process, and Carruthers will dedicate a portion of on-orbit operations to making observations of an annulus around the Earth where exospheric hydrogen is not present.  @iph shows a typical #gls("IPH") distribution expected to be observed during the mission.  #gls("IPH") radiance contribution from behind the exosphere envelope is interpolated from the measured annulus.
-The impact of biases introduced by #gls("IPH") estimation are considered in @static_validation.
+  A tenuous distribution of hydrogen throughout the solar system, known as #gls("IPH"), also contributes to the line-integrated Lyman-α radiance detected by the spacecraft.
+  // Estimation of #gls("IPH") is an involved process, and Carruthers will dedicate a portion of on-orbit operations to making observations of an annulus around the Earth where exospheric hydrogen is not present.  @iph shows a typical #gls("IPH") distribution expected to be observed during the mission.  #gls("IPH") radiance contribution from behind the exosphere envelope is interpolated from the measured annulus.
+  #gls("IPH"), like solar g-factor, will be measured independently by Carruthers and is assumed to be known.
+  The impact of biases introduced by #gls("IPH") subtraction are considered in @static_validation.
-    Other unwanted sources of Lyman-α signal which violate emission model assumptions include the Moon and stars and optically thick exosphere, as shown in @moon_stars, but these sources will be masked out and ignored during retrieval instead of estimated.
+    Other unwanted sources of Lyman-α signal which violate emission model assumptions include the Moon and stars and the optically thick exosphere, as shown in @moon_stars, but these sources will be masked out and ignored during retrieval instead of estimated.
 Together, these radiance sources are referred to as $I_"bkg"$.

-    #figure(
-        image("figures/iph_placeholder.jpg", height: 10em),
-        caption: [#rt([FIXME: placeholder]) IPH distribution and observation annulus] ) <iph>

     // The quantity in @integral1 is known as _column density_, but on orbit the spacecraft is actually measuring _photon flux_ shown in @integral2, the total photon rate entering the instrument.